richsmith/sexytopo/README.md

 Awesome!
 Please get in touch.
 I'm interested in programmers, testers, ideas, etc.!
 There's also a Facebook group for updates about SexyTopo. https://www.facebook.com/groups/sexytopo

 If you are interested in contributing code (yay), I'd ideally prefer it if you talk to me before committing.
 I (or someone) might already be working on that feature, or there might be some other reason why your idea hasn't made it in yet.
-I'm likely to be enthusiastic
+I'm likely to be enthusiastic if you want to add a feature or fix a problem.

 ## I've had this problem...
 Please open a Github issue.
 You can also email me, ask on the FB page, or track me down in the pub, but Github isues are easiest to track.